On Store Languages of Language Acceptors: Machines with Two-Way Read-Only Inputs

-\begin{proposition} $~~~$ \begin{enumerate} \item If $M$ is a $2\NCM$ over a unary input alphabet $\{a\}$ (has left and right end markers), then $L(M)$ is regular. \item There is a $2\NCM$ $M$ augmented with one 1-reversal-bounded counter over a unary input alphabet $\{a\}$ such that the Parikh map of $S(M)$ is not semilinear (hence, not regular). \end{enumerate} \end{proposition} \begin{proof} Part 1 was shown in \cite{IbarraJiang}.
-For Part 2, construct $M$ which, when given input $a^i$ (with end markers) for some $i \ge 1$, first nondeterministically increments the counter by a value $j \ge 1$ and enters a distinguished state $f$.
-Then it uses its two-way input to check that $j$ is divisible by $i$ and accepts.
-If $S(M)$ is semilinear, then $S(M) \cap fa^+ = \{fa^j ~|~ j \ge 1$ is composite $\}$, which is not semilinear. \end{proof} Here, the languages accepted by the machines are all regular, but the store languages are not even semilinear.
+\begin{proposition} $~~~$ \begin{enumerate} \item If $M$ is a $2\NCM$ over a unary input alphabet, then $L(M)$ is regular. \item There is a $2\NCM$ $M$ with one 1-reversal-bounded counter over a unary input alphabet such that $S(M)$ is not semilinear (hence, $S(M)$ is not regular). \end{enumerate} \end{proposition} \begin{proof} Part 1 was shown in \cite{IbarraJiang}.
+Part 2 follows from the language used in the proof of Proposition \ref{finiteCrossing2NFA}. \end{proof} Hence, the languages accepted by the machines are all regular, but the store languages are not even semilinear.